Water efficiency

 In the laundry, you can save water by:

-• choosing a machine with at least a 4-star water rating and 3.5-star energy rating
+- choosing a washing machine with at least a 4-star water efficiency rating and 3.5-star energy efficiency rating

 Did you know?